niksteiak/benford_analyzer/README.md

 ## Program Goals
 ---
+An initial goal is to make this program as "handmade" as possible.
+Since this is a learning project, in the intial iterations of the code will not make use of existing libs, as for example would be to use a parser for the CSV files and the command line arguments

 The first milestone to achieve is reading an input file (csv), evaluate the data and calculate the results of the values as per Benford's Law.
 Once that is complete a visual depiction should be displayed.
 At first an ASCII chart of some sort will suffice.